Anteproperispomenon/metamorTHysis/README.md

 parser format, but there are some key differences.
 For more information, have a look at [the output documentation](docs/output.md).

+Typically, output file ue the extenion ".thyo".

 ## Notes

 ### Case/Capitalisation

-Note that as of 2024-06-07, case detection is *still not implemented*. i.e. When a phoneme is parsed, data aboutwhether the character was upper-case or lower-case is not retained.
+Note that as of 2024-06-07, case detection is *still not implemented*. i.e. When a phoneme is parsed, data about whether the character was upper-case or lower-case is not retained.
 While there is already a lot of code to handle cases, it's effectively useless, since there's no indication of which case a `Phoneme` should be.